GridGain-Demos/spring-data-training/README.md

       <http://localhost:8080/api/mostPopulated?limit=5>

 ## 9. Create an Ignite Client Application
-1. Create a new java package named `com.gridgain.training.thinclient`.
+  1. Create a new java package named `com.gridgain.training.client`.

   2. Add the `SpringIgniteClient` class to the `com.gridgain.training.client` package that performs a join query on the City & Country tables